chatmail/provider-db/README.md

 ### PREPARATION

-This status means that the user must do some preparing steps before they can use Delta Chat with their provider.
+This status means that the user must do some preparing steps before they can use a chatmail app with their provider.
 For example enabling IMAP/SMTP at their provider's settings, or creating an app-specific password.

 The required steps must be described as page content in a friendly, helpful howto-style.